loveshack/docs/source/advanced_components/applications_containerization/docker_appliance_usage.rst

       one/ubuntu-with-ruby   latest              eefdc54faeb5        22 seconds ago      79.6MB

-Step 5 - Save the Image
+Step 5 — Save the Image
 =========================================================

-If you want to save changes like the ones performed in Step 3 and Step 4, the disk saveas functionality can be used to save this image as a new one.
-This option is available at the storage tab of the VM, this will automatically create a new image with the performed changes.
+If you want to save changes like the ones performed in Step 3 and Step 4, the disk ``saveas`` functionality can be used to save this image as a new one.
+This option is available in the storage tab of the VM, and will automatically create a new image with the changes made.

 |disk-saveas|